de-perotti/webcomponents/README.md

 ## Part 2

 - [ ] Define whether it's easier to do a webcomponent or just go with plain javascript
-- [ ] Consume it from Quero Bolsa, using Home page as a playground for faster feedback
+- [ ] Consume it from qb, using Home page as a playground for faster feedback
     - Using the webcomponent in a demand login route makes sure the client is logged in